bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 <img width="476" alt="image" src="https://user-images.githubusercontent.com/79114425/210905099-4d98d045-e9c2-4736-ac9d-4ba04744b3f0.png">

 ## Feature Engineering
-I engineered several features based off of the data we collected.
+I engineereed about 12 features based off of the data we collected.
 The formulas and algorithms can be found in the feature engineering doc:
 * Logarithmic transformation of returns
 * Liquidity depth at different levels to the mid-price
 * Smoothed data and directional signals
 * EMA and SMA

-Visualization of logarithmic transformation of returns, demonstrating how we can "simulate" stationary in time series with this transformation:
+Visualization of logarithmic transformation of returns, demonstrating how we can "simulate" stationarity in time series with this transformation:

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/79114425/208793698-2324802d-453a-4c5e-a244-955cd417f7f6.png">